-Make them laugh, make them smile, make them sympathize.
+Make them laugh.
+Make them smile.
+Make them sympathize.

-- What’s in the photo itself.
+1. What’s in the photo itself.

-- How the photo is placed on your website.
+2. Where the photo is placed on your website.

-Product Photo Arrangement – The Picture Itself
+Product Arrangement in the Picture

 Johan Wagemans, an experimental psychologist specializing in visual perception at the University of Leuven, believes that images that depict items in a tidy, grid-like manner are fundamentally different from the stimuli the brain ordinarily gets.

-“It’s the fascination of the image being something different than a messenger of meaning,” he explains.
+“It’s the fascination of the image being something different than a messenger of meaning,” Wagemans explains.
 “Whenever we see things in our environment or when we look at images, the brain is organizing the inputs or trying to make sense of them.
 Usually, perception is after meaning, but when you start playing with images in a way like this, it’s clear that it’s not about meaning, it’s about the special relationship between things and how they form a group or a composition.”

-Photo Photo Arrangement – Placement on the Website
+Photo Placement on the Website

 University of Minnesota marketing professor, Kathleen Vohs, understands better than most, how clutter can adversely affect human emotion.

-And here with the giant eCommerce retailer, Walmart.
+Here we see the photo placement again with the giant eCommerce retailer, Walmart.

-Consumers are being shaped and led by advertising, whether they realize it or not.
-Think of the smells from your favorite bakery or the energetic music you’ll encounter when walking into a store… Colors, smells, sounds and placements influence our emotions, which influence the decisions we make.
-If your online store can harness the power of human emotion through clever product image arrangement, colors, design, etc, an increase in eCommerce sales and overall success will soon follow.
+Consumers are constantly being shaped and led by advertising, whether they realize it or not.
+Think of the smells from your favorite bakery or the energetic music you’ll encounter when walking into a store… Colors, smells, sounds and placements are only a part of what influences our emotions, which influence the decisions we make.
+If your online store can harness the power of human emotion through clever product and image arrangement, colors, design, etc., an increase in eCommerce sales and overall success will soon follow.

-Do you use product image arrangement to capture sales on your website?
-We’d love to hear more about your success or frustration with it in the comments below!Back to the Pinnacle Cart Homepage
+Do you use clever product and photo arrangement to capture sales on your website?
+We’d love to hear more about your success or frustration with it in the comments below!